General Settings Screen

 SettingDescription

-GUI SSL CertificateSelect a self-signed certificate from the dropdown list.
+GUI SSL CertificateSets the selected certificate as the SSH certificate. truenas_default is the default self-signed certificate.
 The system uses a self-signed certificate to enable encrypted web interface connections.
 Manage Certificates opens the Certificates screen.
+Certificates added to TrueNAS show on this list.

-Web Interface IPv6 AddressSelect a recent IPv6 address from the dropdown list to limit the usage when accessing the administrative GUI.
+Web Interface IPv6 AddressSets an IPv6 address from the dropdown list to limit usage when accessing the administrative GUI.
+The default is ::.
 The built-in HTTP server binds to the wildcard address of 0.0.0.0 (any address) and issues an alert if the specified address becomes unavailable.

-Web Interface HTTP PortEnter a port number for an HTTP connection to the web interface.
-Allow configuring a non-standard port to access the GUI over HTTP.
+Web Interface HTTP PortSets a non-standard port to access the GUI over HTTP.
+The default is 80.
 Changing this setting might require changing a Firefox configuration setting.

-Web Interface HTTPS PortEnter a port number for an HTTPS connection to the web interface.
-This field allows configuring a non-standard port to access the GUI over HTTPS.
+Web Interface HTTPS PortSets a non-standard port to access the GUI over HTTPS.
+The default is 443.

-Web Interface HTTP -> HTTPS RedirectSelect to redirect HTTP connections to HTTPS.
-A GUI SSL Certificate is required for HTTPS.
-Activating this also sets the HTTP Strict Transport Security (HSTS) maximum age to 31536000 seconds (one year).
+• Web Interface HTTP -> HTTPS RedirectRedirects HTTP connections to HTTPS.
+A GUI SSL certificate is required for HTTPS.
+Activating this sets the HTTP Strict Transport Security (HSTS) maximum age to 31536000 seconds (one year).
 This means that after a browser connects to the web interface for the first time, the browser continues to use HTTPS and renews this setting every year.
+After adding a new certificate select it or use the default TrueNAS certificate in GUI SSL Certificate.

-Show Console MessagesSelect to display console messages in real-time at the bottom of the browser.
+Show Console MessagesShows console messages in real-time at the bottom of the browser when enabled.

 Localization Settings Screen